-- (4) The Minister, on receiving a report on a review made under section 214D that recommends an adjustment of the boundary of a municipal area or the boundary of an electoral district within a municipal area, regardless of whether the adjustment is minor or significant in nature, may recommend to the Governor that an order be made so adjusting that boundary. - (4A) The Minister - (a) on receiving - (i) from the Board, made otherwise than in a report on a review made under section 214D; or - (ii) from the Director - - a recommendation that an adjustment, that is minor in nature, be made to the boundary of a municipal area, or the boundary of an electoral district within a municipal area; and - (b) if satisfied that all owners of land who would be affected by the adjustment have been consulted by the relevant councils and have consented, in writing, to the adjustment - may recommend to the Governor that an order be made so adjusting that boundary.
+- (4) The Minister, on receiving a report on a review made under section 214D that recommends an adjustment of the boundary of a municipal area or the boundary of an electoral district within a municipal area, regardless of whether the adjustment is minor or significant in nature, may recommend to the Governor that an order be made so adjusting that boundary.

+- (4A) The Minister

+- (a) on receiving

+- (i) from the Board, made otherwise than in a report on a review made under section 214D; or

+- (ii) from the Director -

+a recommendation that an adjustment, that is minor in nature, be made to the boundary of a municipal area, or the boundary of an electoral district within a municipal area; and may recommend to the Governor that an order be made so adjusting that boundary.